sohamtriveous/Incentiviral/android/README.md

-#Incentiviral Android and iOS SDK
+#Incentiviral Android SDK
-The Incentiviral Android and IOS SDKs help devlopers
+The Incentiviral Android SDK can help devlopers
 - drive engagement in their app
 - generate app virality
 - increase the app revenue